Hi! Here's some quick facts about me.

 I work with docker, nginx, varnish regularly, and I'm used to working with AWS.
 I'm comfortable in Unix-based systems.

 I'm proficient in using much of the Adobe suite, including Photoshop, Illustrator, Premiere, After Effects and Lightroom.
+I would say that I'm "very proficient" at Photoshop, After Effects (including expressions) and Lightroom.
 I know how to use camera to shoot good quality video, and edit it using Premiere and AE.

 I spend most of my work-time developing and maintianing BRIK's video system, but here are some other projects I've worked on as well: